seiyria/soa-autofarm/README.md

 * `--is-jp` - whether or not you're playing JP.
 Default: `false`.
 * `--app-kill-threshold` - the number of repeats of the unknown state will kill the app.
 Default: `100`.
 * `--nox-allow-move` - whether or not the app should observe all Nox locations (ie, if you move them).
 Default: `false`.
+* `--farm-missions` - whether or not to farm missions instead of events.
+Default: `false`.

 ### Debug Args